A comprehensive spatial-temporal infection model

-We note that although the initially infected region $x \in (a,b)$ transforms into $\zeta \in (aC^{-1/2},b C^{-1/2})$, thus containing a $C$-dependence, the asymptotic traveling wave is independent of initial conditions, and hence of $C$.
-This result is significant: it shows that the limit $C \to 0$ is a singular one, which means that the batch reactor (SIR) problem is also a singular limit.
-The question then becomes, how different are the resulting curves in the presence of diffusion, and whether or not one can define an equivalent, effective, value of $R_{0}$.
-These are explored below.
+Although the initially infected region $x \in (a,b)$ transforms into $\zeta \in (aC^{-1/2},b C^{-1/2})$, thus containing a $C$-dependence, the asymptotic traveling wave is independent of initial conditions, hence of $C$.
+The resulting infection curves in the presence of diffusion as well as the wave velocity dependence on $R_{0}$ are further explored below.

-Numerical results of the solution of (\ref{eq:s4})-(\ref{eq:r4}) are shown in Figure \ref{fig09b}, for a problem in which the initial infection region is near the left boundary, and $R_{0}(\rho,0)=2.5$.
-We observe that the infection profile evolves as a function of time, and reaches the asymptotic traveling wave after about $t=3$.
+Numerical results of the solution of (\ref{eq:s4})-(\ref{eq:r4}) are shown in Figure \ref{fig09b}, for a problem in which the initial infection region is near the left boundary, for $R_{0}(\rho,0)=2.5$.
+As anticipated, the infection profiles evolve as a function of time, and reach an asymptotic traveling wave after about $t=3$.

-The wavelike nature of the solution is clear if one plots the infected fraction in space-time coordinates (Figure \ref{fig09a}), where a ridge with a constant slope is clearly seen.
+The wavelike nature of the solution is evident if one plots the infected fraction in space-time coordinates (Figure \ref{fig09a}).
+A ridge with a constant slope is clearly seen.

-Consider now, the answer to the question in how different are the infection profiles with diffusion included.
-Figure \ref{fig10} shows the relevant wave profiles at a fixed value of $x$ (taken at $x=-30$), calculated using the full system of equations, with diffusion considered.
-Plotted also are the results of the batch reactor (SIR) problem, for the same value of $R_0(\rho,0)$.
-While the results are quite similar, diffusion does affect the shape of the curves obtained, leading to a slightly smaller infection intensity, essentially corresponding to a slightly smaller effective $R_0(\rho,0)$.
+Consider next, the question of how different are the infection profiles when diffusion is included.
+Figure \ref{fig10} shows the relevant wave profiles at a fixed value of $x$ (taken at $x=-30$), calculated using the full system of equations, with diffusion included and $C=...$.
+Plotted also are the results of the batch reactor (SIR) problem, for the same value of $R_0(\rho,0)=...$.
+Diffusion does affect the shape of the curves obtained, leading to a slightly smaller (for this value of $R_0(\rho,0)$) infection intensity, essentially corresponding to a slightly smaller effective $R_0(\rho,0)$.
 Figure \ref{fig11} is a plot of the asymptotic value $r_{\infty}$ and of the maximum in infections $i_{max}$ as a function of $R_0(\rho,0)$ for the respective two cases.
-We find that diffusion acts to moderate somewhat the contagion intensity.

-We conclude that the two solutions, corresponding to the contagion wave (equations (\ref{eq:s4})-(\ref{eq:i4})), now denoted by $i_D (t)$. and to the batch (SIR) problem (equations (\ref{eq:s2})-(\ref{eq:i2}), now denoted by $i_B (t)$), are approximately equal, although not identical
+Diffusion acts to moderate somewhat the contagion intensity.
+Overall, the two solutions, corresponding to the contagion wave (equations (\ref{eq:s4})-(\ref{eq:i4})), now denoted by $i_D (t)$ and to the batch (SIR) problem (equations (\ref{eq:s2})-(\ref{eq:i2})), now denoted by $i_B (t)$, are approximately equal, for this value of $R_0(\rho,0)$, although they are not identical

 Note that the constant in (\ref{eq:wavevel3yy}) can absorbed in $x/V$.